shasha-amy-liu/microblogging/README.md

-3. Install mongodb 3.2 in mac os add /opt/local/bin to your path in order to use macports `port install mongodb` create db folder if not existing
+3. Install mongodb 3.2 in mac os add /opt/local/bin to your path in order to use macports `port install mongodb` for homebrew
+   `brew update`
+   `brew install mongodb`
+   create default db data folder if not existing
    `sudo mkdir -p /data/db/`
    this command will allow mongod to run as current user sudo chown `id -u` /data/db mongod waiting for connections on port 27017

-## Build
+## Build and run
 1. install without testing
    `mvn clean install -Dmaven.test.skip=true`
    `mvn clean install`